Carglglz/upydev/DOCS/crypto_wrepl_docs.md

 - In both encrypted and unencrypted modes CTRL-C cannot be use to break an infinite loop.

+- To define a function/class or make a loop use the paste mode.
+(CTRL-E)

   *However the original WebREPL Terminal can be accesed from shell with 'wrepl' command*

   e.g.